ZerdBG3/RAW/Features.md

   </p>
 </details>

+## Monk ⚙️ `monk`
+* Changes Martial Arts Bonus Unarmed Strike to modify the base Unarmed Strike that is always available to players (_see [`defaultActions`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#default-actions-%EF%B8%8F-defaultactions)_)
+* Flurry of Blows is only available after attacking with your action and both attacks are separate, not needing to be against the same target
+* Step of the Wind (both Dash and Disengage) doubles your jumping distance for the turn
+* Specifies that Patient Defense has the same removal conditions as Dodge

 ## Prone ⚙️ `prone`
 * Removes the disadvantage on Strength and Dexterity Saving Throws when Prone, and adds the Disadvantage to Ranged Attack Rolls